wandb/docs/docs/guides/runs/rewind.md

 ## Rewind a run

-To rewind a run, use the `resume_from` argument in `wandb.init()` and specify the run name and the step from which you want to rewind:
+Use `resume_from` with [`wandb.init()`](https://docs.wandb.ai/ref/python/init) to "rewind" a run’s history to a specific step.
+Specify the name of the run and the step you want to rewind from:

 ```python
 import wandb